HalFrgrd/SplitKeyboard/README.md

 ### Custom firmware

 I used QMK for the firmware.
-The installation is well documented on the QMK GitHub and website.
+The installation is well documented by [QMK](https://docs.qmk.fm/).
+I would read through the documentation as it will help a lot in understanding what is going on.
 It's very easy to use of you are using a kit as there are all the common kits (Ergodox, Let's Split).
 If you have an unsplit keyboard you can run the following command from root to get a new project setup:

-> `$ ./util/new_project.sh nameofnewproject`
+`$ ./util/new_project.sh nameofnewproject`

 But if you have a fully custom split, I would recommend modifying the Let's Split folder as I couldn't figure out how to add split functionality to the blank keymap.
 When modifying the Let's Split firmware there are a few files you need to edit: